EricSchrock/co2-monitor/README.md

 # CO2 Monitor

 The goal of this project is to create a network of CO2 sensors for indoor air quality monitoring.
-See our [project proposal](https://github.com/EricSchrock/co2-monitor/blob/main/submissions/proposal.pdf) for more detail on our motivation and goals.
+See our [project proposal](https://github.com/EricSchrock/co2-monitor/blob/main/submissions/proposal.pdf) and [project report](https://github.com/EricSchrock/co2-monitor/blob/main/submissions/report.pdf) for more detail on our motivation, goals, design, and results.

 &nbsp;